Sean-w94/atmos/article.md

 # Travelling Light
-## Combining RiotJS, Node, Browserify and ES6 to rapidly prototype a performant realtime application
+## Combining RiotJS, Node, Browserify, PureCSS and ES6 to rapidly prototype a performant realtime application

 Business demands change and fluctuate constantly, there are occasions that require a quick turn around with a hard deadline.